 While James Hardie siding is a durable material, it’s not indestructible.
 Natural exposure to the elements means that over time, your siding will accumulate dirt and grime and could be susceptible to mold and mildew growth.
 Fortunately, unlike other materials, James Hardie siding is specifically engineered to withstand damage from moisture and rot, so you’ll only have to worry about surface-level cleaning.

 And, of course, proper care can help prolong its lifespan even more.
-By occasionally cleaning your James Hardie siding, you clear off all of the built-up grime, leaving your siding look good as new.
+By occasionally cleaning your James Hardie siding each season, you clear off all of the built-up grime, leaving your siding look good as new.

 Curb Appeal